-Whether you’re planning a staycation at home or a special outdoor movie event for family and friends, it’s surprisingly easy to turn your backyard into an outdoor theater with a giant outdoor movie screen.
-All you need is a movie projector (you can get a very good one for well under $200), comfy chairs or blankets, the right outdoor screen for a projected image, your favorite films, and lots of buttery popcorn to create an outdoor movie experience that kids and teens will love.
+Whether you’re planning a family staycation or a special outdoor movie night with your friends and neighbors, it’s easier than you might think to turn your back yard into an outdoor movie theater.
+All you need is a movie projector (you can get a great one for under $200), an outdoor movie screen for a projected image, and lots of buttery popcorn to create a movie night experience everyone will enjoy.

 Your options aren’t limited to the back yard, either.
 The best outdoor projector screens are also great for camping, picnics, birthdays, and pool parties.
-Plus, many of the top outdoor movie screens pack up and store easily, so they’re easy to bring on vacation if you’re staying at a rental property.
+And many of the top outdoor movie screens pack up and store easily, so they’re a cinch to bring on vacation if you’re staying at a rental property.

 The Best Outdoor Movie Screens and Projector Screens

-Make your outdoor movie theater a new tradition with one of these projector screens, which we’ve selected based on positive customer reviews, different price points, easy setup, screen size, and most useful features for different outdoor movie watching and backyard home theater scenarios.
+We’ve selected the following projector screens based on positive customer reviews, price points, setup options, screen sizes, and the most useful features for different outdoor theater scenarios.

 1. VIVOHOME 14- or 20-Foot Inflatable Projector Screen

 2. Sewinfla 17- to 24-Foot Inflatable Movie Screen